Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Observational data analysis

-The Hubble data was used to create contour maps for four parameters (log A, log d, $\gamma$ , ln S).The lighter contours show the 95\% levels, whereas the darker areas provide the 68\% confidence intervals.
-The most likely estimates are provided by peak values in the diagonal histograms, which disply the one dimensional marginalized posterior distributions.
+The (Hubble+Pantheon) data was used to create contour maps for four parameters ($H_0$, $A$, $d$ , $\gamma$) which is given in Figure~\ref{figure:5} .The lighter contours area show the 95\% levels, whereas the darker areas provide the 68\% confidence intervals.
 Tight constrains on the parameters are shown by the well defined and narrow peaks.
-Specifically, the expansions redshift dependency is reflected in the conclusion $\gamma \approx 0.8$ and further data uncertainties are taken into account by the intrinsic scatter parameter s.
-These parameter fits, which are confirmed by the AIC and BIC values, show that the four-parameter model outperforms the Elementary constant Hubble model in terms of statistically describing the expansion of the universe.
+These parameter fits, which are confirmed by the AIC and BIC values.The model selection statistics denotes $\mathrm{AIC}_{\text{model}} = 608.93$, $\mathrm{BIC}_{\text{model}} = 628.86$ and $\mathrm{DIC}_{\text{model}} = 604.96$.
+The best fit best-fit chi-square value is $\chi^{2} = 600.93$, resultant in a reduced chi-square $\chi^{2}_{\text{red}} = 0.561$,show that the four-parameter model outperforms the Elementary constant Hubble model in terms of statistically describing the expansion of the universe.

-The joint posteriors are displyed by the contours for (A, $\log_{10} Y_1$ , $\gamma$ , s).Light red indicates 95\% credibility, dark red 68\%.
-The most likely values are indicated by peaks on the diagonals about $A \sim 2.5 \times 10^{4}, \quad \log_{10} Y_{1} \sim 3.9, \quad \gamma \sim 0.8, \quad s \sim 4 - 5$.
-These parameters are well limited by the Hubble data, as indicated by the thin 1D peaks.
-The angled ovals that lie between $\log_{10} A$ and $\log_{10} Y_{1}$ show a negative correlation, which is a common degeneracy in expansion models, meaning that raising one can be partially compensated by decreasing the other.

-These contours for $(H_{0}, n)$ show the joint posteriors.
-The 95\% credibility region is shown in light red, and the 68\% region is shown in dark red.
-The values that are most likely are shown. with $H_{0} \sim 63.2$ and $n \sim 1.25$, by the diagonal peaks.
-The tight 1D peaks show that these parameters are well restricted by the Hubble data.
-An rise in $H_{0}$ can be partially countered by a drop in $n$, a common degeneracy in cosmological expansion models, as seen by the angled ovals between $H_{0}$ and $n$.

-The green contours for $(\log A,\ \log d,\ \gamma,\ \ln s)$ show the joint posteriors.
-The 95\% credibility region is shown in light green, and the 68\% region is shown in dark green.
-The peaks on the diagonals, which read as follows from the panel titles: $\log A \approx 9.40$, $\log d \approx 9.45$, $\ \gamma \approx 0.86$, and $\ \ln s \approx 8.95$, represent the most likely values.
-The thin, strongly peaked 1D marginals show that the Hubble data well constrains these parameters.
-A significant positive correlation, which is a common degeneracy in expansion models where an increase in one parameter can be partially offset by an increase in the other, is indicated by the angled ovals between $\log A$ and $\log d$.
-Overall, the fit's uncertainties and parameter covariances are summarized by the 68/95\% contours.

-The green contours for $(\log A,\ \log Y_{1},\ \gamma,\ \ln s)$ show the joint posteriors.
-The 95\% credibility region is shown in light green, and the 68\% region is shown in dark green.
-According to the panel titles, the diagonals' peaks show the most likely values: $\log A \approx 6.28,\ \log Y_{1} \approx 6.29,\ \gamma \approx 0.85,\ \ln s \approx 8.95$.
-The sharp 1D marginals show that these parameters are generally well constrained by the Hubble data, although $\gamma$ is still relatively broader.
-The angled ovals between $\log A$ and $\log Y_{1}$ indicate a moderate positive correlation, a common degeneracy where increasing one may be partly offset by increasing the other, while $\ln s$ shows weak connection with the other parameters.